samanthacooks/RubyToDo/README.md

 What factors do you need to take into account to save this data correctly?
 How does this change the parsing (besides not being able to use the CSV class)?

 Update your app to accommodate this new feature!

-##Optimize Your Learning

-Keep things like the [single responsibility principle](http://en.wikipedia.org/wiki/Single_responsibility_principle) and [separation of concerns](http://en.wikipedia.org/wiki/Separation_of_concerns) in mind as you decide what objects and classes belong in your application.

-As you work through the iterations, pay close attention to how *change* impacts your application.
-When a new feature is added how many files do you have to change?
-How frustrating is it to make those changes?